rlfmendes/edge-gitops/README.md

 # check for the new namespace
 # wait for ci-cd to finish
 flt sync
-flt exec "k get ns" | grep testapp
+flt exec "k get ns testapp"

 # undeploy testapp
 git pull